 Deadlines for receipt of matching applications and interview dates are determined annually.

 Applicants must have completed their residency training either in general surgery, otolaryngology, or plastic surgery, as well as have attained qualification to sit for the examination of the American Board of Surgery, Otolaryngology or Plastic Surgery.
-Foreign medical graduates with equivalent qualifications are also eligible to apply and must have completed Steps 1 and both parts of Step 2 of the USMLE examinations and be visa-eligible.
+Foreign medical graduates with equivalent qualifications are also eligible to apply and have passed USMLE examinations (Step 1, Step 2 CS, and Step 2 CK), must hold a valid ECFMG certificate, and be visa-eligible.
+Selected candidates must qualify for and obtain a limited permit to practice medicine from the New York State Education Department, in accordance with its requirements.

 Number of Positions